alfaloo/tp/docs/UserGuide.md

 ### Prior knowledge:
 MediCLI will be particularly beneficial for you are either (or both of):
 - a fast-typer or,
-- and familar with a CLI,
+- and familiar with a CLI,
 enabling you to get up to speed and perform tasks swiftly and efficiently.

 That being said, even if you do not meet the above criteria, do not fret!
 Follow this guide, practice a little, and in only a couple of days you too can take full advantage of MediCLI's features to manage doctors, patients, and appointments seamlessly.